There is only one correct answer, hot and here

 fixing things that wear out.

-What's the best way to change oil.
+the best way to change oil.
 How do I change my oil, hot or cold oil change.

 Should I change my oil when hot or cold.
 Let my oil drip out overnight.